Microsoft/IntuneDocs.pt-br/intune/developer/app-sdk-get-started.md

 Se o link profundo do aplicativo for alterado no futuro, você precisará registrar novamente o aplicativo.

 > [!NOTE]
-> Além disso, informe se você atualizou o aplicativo com uma nova versão do SDK do Aplicativo do Intune.
+> Você deve informar se atualizou o aplicativo com uma nova versão do SDK do Aplicativo do Intune.

 ## <a name="download-the-sdk-files"></a>Baixar os arquivos do SDK